By Grant Ellis, Director NovaBiotics Ltd

 - was easy to make, scalable at the level required to make a difference in the pandemic and was cost effective,

-Well, you heard it here first – such a ‘silver bullet’ treatment does exist today.
-It’s called Nylexa®, from the small UK biotech company NovaBiotics Ltd. It’s active ingredients have been safely used in medicines that treat unrelated conditions for over 30 years.
+and then revealed that such a treatment does indeed exist, and it’s Nylexa®, the active ingredients of which have been safely used in medicines that treat unrelated conditions for over 30 years.

-NovaBiotics discovered Nylexa’s potential benefits in COVID-19 following a decade of research in difficult to treat, drug-resistant infections, including the complex chest infections and inflammation associated with cystic fibrosis (CF) lung disease.
-In March they applied for a £1m grant from Innovate UK (representing the government) to start clinical studies.
-That grant was eventually awarded earlier this month, and the government are now considering whether or not to include Nylexa on two separate NHS platform studies.
+NovaBiotics discovered Nylexa’s potential benefits in Covid following a decade of research in difficult to treat, drug-resistant infections, including the complex chest infections and inflammation associated with cystic fibrosis (CF) lung disease.

-It is reported that there are thousands of potential COVID-19 treatments in clinical trials across the world.
-I would challenge anyone to show me one which has the same potential for positive impact as Nylexa®, yet this is not currently part of any trial, despite its impeccable credentials.
-So come on UK Government, and ministers, get your finger out and get this drug into trials immediately.
-The sooner it gets tested, the sooner it can be used to help sort out the mess the pandemic has caused to all our lives.
+I mentioned previously that there are thousands of potential Covid treatments in clinical trials across the world.
+I then challenged anyone to show me one which has the same potential for positive impact as Nylexa®, (No one did) and two months later this is still not currently part of any trial, despite its impeccable credentials.
+So, I say again, the sooner Nylexa® is tested, the sooner it can be used to help sort out the mess the pandemic has caused to all our lives.